 The blazing of the trail was the result of three expeditions.
-In 1690 Alonso De León led his fourth expedition into Texas, with the objective of establishing the short-lived San Francisco de los Tejas Mission in present-day Houston County.
-The next year, Domingo Terán de los Ríos, the first provincial governor of Texas, crossed the Rio Grande River taking additional missionaries to the East Texas missions.
+In 1690 Alonso De León led his fourth expedition into Texas, with the objective of establishing the short-lived San Francisco de Los Tejas Mission in present-day Houston County.
+The next year, Domingo Terán de Los Ríos, the first provincial governor of Texas, crossed the Rio Grande River taking additional missionaries to the East Texas missions.
 Following much of the same course traveled by De León, Terán diverted his path to send a party to Matagorda Bay to meet supply ships.
 In 1693 Gregorio de Salinas Varona proceeded directly from the Rio Grande to the East Texas missions, further defining the course as a direct route.

-The El Camino Real de los Tejas provided access to armies on the move, including Spanish, French, Mexican, Republic of Texas, and American, and helped determine the southern and western boundaries of the United States and Mexico.
+The El Camino Real de Los Tejas provided access to armies on the move, including Spanish, French, Mexican, Republic of Texas, and American, and helped determine the southern and western boundaries of the United States and Mexico.
 Thousands of American immigrants into Texas arrived via a section of the Camino Real known as the San Antonio Road.
-Their presence and activities led to the revolt against Mexico, and to Texas independence and eventual statehood.
+Their presence and activities led to the revolt against Mexico and to Texas independence and eventual statehood.

-In 1915, the Texas Legislature appropriated $5,000 so that a survey could be made of the Old San Antonio Road through Texas and the Daughters of the American Revolution soon erected pink granite markers along the old trail.
+In 1915, the Texas Legislature appropriated $5,000 so that a survey could be made of the Old San Antonio Road through Texas, and the Daughters of the American Revolution soon erected pink granite markers along the old trail.
 On the 300th anniversary of the old road, in 1991, the Old San Antonio Road Preservation Commission was formed to study the historical and archeological evidence along the old route.

-In 2004, Texas Senator Kay Bailey Hutchison succeeded in persuading Congress to designate El Camino Real de los Tejas, in Texas and Louisiana as a national historic corridor.
-The path makes its way from Mission San Juan Bautista Guerrero, Coahuila, Mexico to Fort St. Jean Baptiste Nachitoches Parish, in Natchitoches, Louisiana.
-Today, the National Park Service administers El Camino Real de los Tejas in partnership with other federal, state, and local agencies; non-profit organizations; and private landowners.
+In 2004, Texas Senator Kay Bailey Hutchison succeeded in persuading Congress to designate El Camino Real de Los Tejas in Texas and Louisiana as a national historic corridor.
+The path makes its way from Mission San Juan Bautista Guerrero, Coahuila, Mexico to Fort St. Jean Baptiste Nachitoches Parish in Natchitoches, Louisiana.
+Today, the National Park Service administers El Camino Real de Los Tejas in partnership with other federal, state, and local agencies, non-profit organizations; and private landowners.

-© Kathy Weiser, updated July 2018.
+© Kathy Weiser, updated December 2020.